 Look to the future

 The whole process on how to postpone a wedding can be daunting and exhausting.
 Regularly check in with yourself and your partner to see how you’re both doing.
 Don’t try to do too much at once.
 Consider having some sort of schedule for tasks you will complete with breaks in between.
-Recognize ways you can make yourself feel good, whether that’s a night in as a couple, chatting to a friend on the phone or engaging in your hobby.
+Recognise ways you can make yourself feel good, whether that’s a night in as a couple, chatting to a friend on the phone or engaging in your hobby.

 Remember that the wedding isn’t cancelled, it’s simply being postponed.
 If you feel down, try to channel that energy into the future wedding and make it even more special than the one you’d planned.
 With the extra free time spent indoors, you could start working on provisions for the future.
 Many couples are saving money because we cannot go out, so consider adding this to the wedding budget.
 Being creative is a great outlet, so why not make a scrapbook or wedding planner, which you could work on with your partner.
 Equally, if you aren’t ready to think about it, don’t feel pressured.
 Consider finding something else to put your time into, such as a new hobby or project.
 Listen to your feelings and work through them with friends and family.
 It’s important we all support each other during this challenging time.